 Find out what top streaming services, including Spotify, Apple Music, and Amazon Music, actually pay per play.

-In our report published last year, Digital Music News found that Napster had the highest payouts.
-After just 90,000 plays on the platform, artists would earn the US monthly minimum wage of $1,472.
-In contrast, Spotify and YouTube, arguably the largest streaming music services, had the worst payouts.
-The Swedish music platform had a per-stream rate of $0.0038.
-With over 1.1 billion users, artists would receive just $0.0006 per play on YouTube.
+In 2017, Digital Music News found that Napster had the highest payouts.
+After just 90,000 plays on the platform, artists would earn the U.S. monthly minimum wage of $1,472.
+Alternatively, the largest platforms, Spotify and YouTube had the worst payouts of the bunch.
+With over 1.1 billion users, artists would receive only $0.0006 per play on YouTube.
+Even Pandora, at $0.00134 per stream, dished out more than YouTube in 2018.

 Napster may no longer be the king of streaming payouts, but it still has significantly higher artist revenue payouts.

-Unlike rival streaming music platform Spotify, Apple Music doesn’t have a free tier.
-That may explain why it offers a significantly higher per-play rate.
+Apple Music doesn’t have a free tier, which might explain explain why it offers a significantly higher per-play rate.

 Amazon proves that providing two separate streaming music services can actually boost numbers.